The largest organ in the body…

 Risk assessment is an essential part of preventing pressure damage, by identifying and treating those at risk.

-Upon admission to a care home people should be risk assessed within six hours and an appropriate treatment plan put into place, for example: use of pressure reducing equipment, a repositioning schedule and topical barrier creams.
+Upon admission to a residential facility people should be risk assessed within six hours and an appropriate treatment plan put into place, for example: use of pressure reducing equipment, a repositioning schedule and topical barrier creams.

-Tools such as the Waterlow score and Braden scale are popular in care homes for the assessment of risk for development of pressure sores and pressure ulcers.
+Tools such as the Waterlow score and Braden scale are popular in facilities for the assessment of risk for development of pressure sores and pressure ulcers.

 Wound assessment is a process to determine the causative and contributory factors leading to the development of a wound.